 Cl– This is Coefficient of Lift.
 It’s a tricky value because it changes with different shapes of wings, how fast you’re going, the wing angle, and turbulence.
 For the time being, you can use a value of

-1.0.
-I’ll explain later why this is a good value.
+1. Multiplying by 1 is easy, and I’ll explain later why this is also a reasonable value.

-OK, so let’s figure out about how much downforce a 64″ x 10″ wing produces at different speeds.
+OK, so let’s figure out about how much downforce a 4 square-foot single-element wing produces at different speeds.
 Three things will remain constant, the

 1/2p value, the wing area